History of Qatar: Umayyad period (661–750)

 Qatar was described as a famous horse and camel breeding centre during the Umayyad period.
 It began benefiting from its commercially strategic position in the Persian Gulf during the 8th century, going on to become a center of pearl trading.

-During the Second Fitna, a renowned Khariji commander named Qatari ibn al-Fuja'a, who was described as the most popular, admired and powerful Khariji leader, led the Azariqa, a sub-sect of the Khawarij, in to numerous battles.
+During the Second Fitna, a renowned Khariji commander named Qatari ibn al-Fuja'a, who was described as the most popular, admired and powerful Khariji leader, led the Azariqa, a sub-sect of the Khawarij, into numerous battles.
 He held the title of Amir al-Mu'minin and ruled over the radical Azariqa movement for more than 10 years.
 Born in Al Khuwayr in Qatar, he also minted the first known Kharjite coins, the earliest of which dated to 688 or 689.

-The Umayyad Caliphate brought about much political and religious change in western Asia starting from the late seventh century.
+The Umayyad Caliphate brought about much political and religious change in Western Asia starting from the late seventh century.
 As a result, there were many revolts against the Umayyad at the end of the seventh century, particularly in Qatar and Bahrain.
 Ibn al-Fuja'a led an uprising against the Umayyad caliphs for more than twenty years.

 In 750, discontent in the caliphate had reached a critical level due to the treatment of non-Arab citizens in the Empire.
 The Abbasid Revolution resulted in the overthrow of the Umayyad Caliphate, ushering in the Abbasid period.